geodes-sms/bibler/src/bibler/readme.md

 Preferences.overrideKeyGeneration = True	# Generates a key for entries even if one is already provided Preferences.bibStyle = BibStyle.DEFAULT		# Sets the bibliography style
 ```

+#### Running Bibler Webservice

+1. Using Docker
+   1. docker build . -t bibler:latest
+   2. docker run -p <port-on-your-system>:8000 bibler:latest

+   > To run Production Server use this command

+   3. docker run -e ENV=prod -p <port-on-your-system>:80 bibler:latest
+   > Also, if you want to use our prebuilt docker image skip building on Step 1. and replace image name `bibler:latest` with `relis/bibler:latest` in the commands.

+2. Using local installation
+   1. Install the Dependencies with this command `pip install -r requirements-web.txt`
+   2. Run command `python web.py`
+   > To Run Production Server set Environment Variable ENV=prod or use command `ENV=prod python web.py`

 #### Testing BiBler